microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/AppInstallerGenerated.png)

 31. When the build is completed, the release pipeline should kick in.
 You can verify this under **Azure Pipelines -> Releases**.
-32. Once the release pipeline has completed, open the URL associated to the static website with your browser once the pipeline has completed.
+32. Once the release pipeline has completed, open the URL associated to the static website with your browser.

     ![](../Manual/Images/AppInstallerWebsite.png)